junlarsen/eight/README.md

-# Hachi
+# Eight

-Hachi is a toy programming language I'm building to learn about compiler optimization.
+Eight is a toy programming language I'm building to learn about compiler optimization.
 The main research areas of the project are:

 1. Standard compiler optimizations such as constant folding, dead code elimination, and common subexpression